terminalcloud/apps/docs/toshi.md

 This container is prepared to start a Thoshi instance automatically, using the Terminal startup scripts.

-On this case, Toshi is being launched into a (screen)[http://en.wikipedia.org/wiki/GNU_Screen] and it's live output can be examined by attaching the screen to a terminal tab by running `screen -S toshi`.
+On this case, Toshi is being launched into a (screen)[http://en.wikipedia.org/wiki/GNU_Screen] and it's live output can be examined by attaching the screen to a terminal tab by running `screen -x toshi`.

 ---